Raiz Invest Super

 When a member retires or meets some other legislative condition for payment of their superannuation their account is payable as one or more lump sums.

-You can choose to invest in one of the investment options for any account you have with Raiz Invest Super.
+You can choose to invest one of the investment options for any account you have in Raiz Invest Super.

 Other significant features and benefits of Raiz Invest Super are: